danpozmanter/mock-api/README.md

 ### Latency

 Configures how quickly to respond with the mock data, in miliseconds.
-Specify a low frequency response, and how often to select it vs a higher latency response.
+Specify the range for the latency of the response (randomly selected).

 ### Responses